Lightning-AI/pytorch-lightning/docs/source/extensions/logging.rst

 Manual Logging Non-Scalar Artifacts
 ===================================
-If you want to log anything that is not a scalar, like histograms, text, images, etc. you may need to use the logger object directly.
+If you want to log anything that is not a scalar, like histograms, text, images, etc., you may need to use the logger object directly.

 .. code-block:: python